-Breaking away from the pack is the way to spectacular failure, or tremendous success.
+It’s not exactly an overnight success story,is it?
+Breaking away from the pack is the only way to tremendous success.
+That’s why there is so little excellence in the world.

-I think Tom Peters gave excellent advice to managers when he said,
+Tom Peters gave excellent advice when he said,

 This post was inspired by Roy Williams in his Wizard of Ads blog.
 A brilliant article, and marketer.